Back to Blog

 The note-taking app landscape for developers offers genuine choice aligned with different values:

 Obsidian for developers who want data ownership, offline functionality, and extensive customization.
+Free at work since 2025, and Bases removed the biggest reason to leave.
 Your notes outlive any company's pivot.

 Notion for teams that need collaboration, databases, and a single tool for documentation and project management.
-The cloud-first approach trades control for convenience.
+The AI is now genuinely good, and genuinely priced at the $20 tier.

-My recommendation: start with Obsidian if you're building a personal knowledge base.
+My recommendation: start with Obsidian if you are building a personal knowledge base.
 Its local-first approach, plugin ecosystem, and markdown foundation make it the most future-proof choice for individual developers.
-Choose Notion when collaboration with teammates is essential—its real-time features can't be matched.
+Choose Notion when collaboration with teammates is essential; its real-time features cannot be matched.

 Whatever you choose, the best note-taking app is the one you actually use.
 Pick something, commit to it for a month, and let your knowledge base grow.